sagemath/trac_to_gh/Issue 5219.md

 # Issue 5219: Build ATLAS on dist mode with SSE2 only

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5219

 Original creator: mabshoff